 32. Use a multi-use cooker for everything

 “I finally caved and bought a multi-use cooker, aka Instant Pot,” says Jessica Cording, RD, author of The Little Book of Game Changers and owner of Jessica Cording Nutrition.
 “It can slow cook, pressure cook, sauté, and steam.”
-The Instant Pot can also make rice, risotto, and yogurt (see many more recipes ideas here)!
+The Instant Pot can also make rice, risotto, and yogurt (get many more Instant Pot recipes)!
 “I’ve been having a great time playing around with my new kitchen toy, and already it’s become a valuable tool that doesn’t take up a ton of space—key for New York City apartment living.”
 Kelli Shallal, RD, author of Make Ahead High Protein Breakfast Recipes and healthy living blogger at adds, "I'm pretty obsessed with my Instant Pot for food prep."

 Try it: Instant Pot 7-in-1 Multi Use